Tom Beadling: Dunfermline Athletic

-After a successful spell with the Pars, during which time he helped the club finish in the final Scottish Premiership play-off spot, Beadling signed a two-year pre-contract deal with Dunfermline, following the end of his contract with Sunderland.
-On the same day Beadling was announced to have officially signed with Dunfermline, Sunderland's new ownership expressed their dismay at the player leaving.
-Beadling was released by the club in May 2020 following the end of his contract.
+After a successful spell with the Pars, during which the club finished in the final Scottish Premiership play-off spot, Beadling signed a two-year pre-contract deal with Dunfermline Athletic, following the end of his contract with Sunderland.
+On the same day, he was announced to have officially signed with the Pars, Sunderland's new ownership expressed their dismay at the player leaving.